The lower bound for the number of facets of a k-neighborly d-polytope with d+3 vertices: Minimal Gale diagrams

 \begin{theorem}[\cite{Marcus:1981}] The sum of labels of any minimal $k$-neigh\-bor\-ly reduced Gale diagram is not greater than $4(k+1)$.
 If the sum equals $4(k+1)$, then such Gale diagram is a $4$-gon with labels $m_1 = m_2 = m_3 = m_4 = k+1$. \end{theorem}

-The proof of Theorem~\ref{th:d3} consists of the following steps.
+Now we are ready to start the proof of Theorem~\ref{th:d3}.
+It consists of the following steps.
 First of all, we show that $m_i + m_{i-1} \ge 2$, $i \in [2n]$, for an extremal Gale diagram (Lemmas \ref{lem:ShiftZero}--\ref{lem:NonZero}).
-It gives us possibility to enumearte all extremal Gale diagrams for $k \le 6$ with the help of a computer (Proposition~\ref{pr:k6}).
-The case $k \ge 6$ is analyzed in the subsection~\ref{subsec:kg6}.
+It gives us the possibility for enumerating all extremal Gale diagrams for $k \le 6$ with the help of a computer (Proposition~\ref{pr:k6}).
+The case $k \ge 6$ is analyzed in the section~\ref{sec:kg6}.

-\subsection{Local properties of extremal Gale diagrams}
+\section{Local properties of extremal Gale diagrams}